Lyman Duff: Puisne Justice of the Supreme Court of Canada

 In the Persons case, Duff in separate reasons from Chief Justice Anglin, agreed that women were not persons for the purpose of appointment to the Senate of Canada.
 Rather than Anglin's narrow originalist interpretation of the framer's intent for the Constitution Act, 1867, Duff did not take a direct stand on the issue.
 Instead he argued the doctrine of parliamentary supremacy imported under the preamble to the Constitution Act, 1867 and the peace, order and good government residual power of section 91 permitted the Canadian Parliament to set the qualification standards of Senators.
-Ian Bushnell notes that Duff's reasons were politically unpalatable for Prime Minister King.
+Ian Bushnell notes that Duff's reasons were politically unpalatable for Prime Minister Mackenzie King.

 During his years as a puisne justice, Duff appears to have not made any contribution of civil law cases coming out of Quebec.
 He did not provide reasons in two leading civil law cases in 1920, and later in a 1933 speech, he noted he was not competent to discuss the development of civil law.

-In 1931, he served as Administrator of the Government of Canada (acting Governor-General of Canada) between the departure of Lord Bessborough for England and the arrival of Lord Tweedsmuir.
+In 1931, he served as Administrator of the Government (acting Governor General) between the departure of Lord Bessborough for England and the arrival of Lord Tweedsmuir.
 Duff took on the position, as the Chief Justice was unavailable.
 As Administrator, Duff opened Parliament and read the Speech from the Throne on 12 March 1931, becoming the first Canadian-born person to do so.

 In 1931, Duff was named chairman of the Royal Commission into Railways and Transportation in Canada.
 When the commission completed its final report in 1932, Duff under severe stress suffered what Prime Minister R.B.
 Bennett described as a "complete nervous breakdown" and was hospitalized.
 The Prime Minister believed the situation was so severe that Duff would "not likely ever sit on the bench again."